linuxhw/hw-probe/README.md

     chmod +x ./hw-probe-1.4-135-x86_64.AppImage
     sudo ./hw-probe-1.4-135-x86_64.AppImage -all -upload

 You may need to install `fuse-libs` or `libfuse2` package if it is not pre-installed in your Linux distribution to run appimages.
+Also on some ancient systems like Ubuntu 12.04 you may need to install `liblzo2`.

 ###### Supported systems